Orlando Arcia Player Props: Braves vs. Padres

 Orlando Arcia At The Plate

-- Arcia has two doubles, two home runs and two walks while hitting .370.
+- Arcia is batting .323 with two doubles, two home runs and two walks.

-- Among the qualifying hitters in baseball, his batting average ranks 21st, his on-base percentage ranks 44th, and he is 23rd in the league in slugging.
+- Among qualifying hitters, he ranks 50th in batting average, while his on-base percentage ranks 77th and he is 39th in slugging.

-- Arcia is batting .316 with two homers during his last outings and is on a four-game hitting streak.

-- Arcia has gotten a hit in six of seven games this season (85.7%), with multiple hits twice.
+- In six of eight games this year (75.0%), Arcia has reached safely via hit, and that includes multiple hits twice.

-- In seven games played this year, he has gone deep in two of them.
+- He has hit a long ball in two of eight games played this season, and in 6.1% of his plate appearances.

-- In three games this year, Arcia has picked up an RBI, with more than one RBI once.
+- Arcia has driven in a run in three games this year (37.5%), including one multiple-RBI game.

-- In five games this season (71.4%), he has scored, including multiple runs twice.
+- In five games this year (62.5%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.